-Myanmar reports 1,205 new COVID-19 cases, 32 more deaths | english.lokmat.com
+Myanmar reports 1,205 new Covid-19 cases, 32 more deaths | english.lokmat.com

 As many as 1,291 more patients have been discharged from hospitals on Saturday, bringing the number of recoveries to 439,146 so far.

-Myanmar detected its first two COVID-19 positive cases on March 23 last year.
-(ANI/Xinhua)
+Myanmar detected its first two Covid-19 positive cases on March 23 last year.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app